Engin-Boot/capture-behavior-of-a-visit-counter-SaloniMadhan/needs-director.md

 # Visit-counter for a Director

-Given count of patient visits When clicked Then patient visits day wise is displayed Given parking slots When visitor is visiting specialist Then parking slot gets reserved
+Given count of patient visits When clicked Then it displays patient visits day wise Given parking slots When visitor is visiting specialist Then it reserves parking slot